 Are you considering a BJU Press homeschool curriculum for your children?
 If you are, you’re on the right track!
 I’m a massive fan of this program and the biblical worldview it gives students.
-This program is popular among home educators today, so I thought I’d give it a preliminary review and look at the BJU forum reviews other parents have made.
+I have used it for years with my children and plan to continue using it as long as I homeschool!
+This program is also popular among home educators today, so I thought I’d give it a preliminary review and look at the BJU forum reviews other parents have made.

 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.